Castle Rd, Cottingham HU16 5JQ

 "I’d like advice to help me manage my hospital stay."

 Going into hospital can be a daunting feeling, especially when you don’t know what to expect.
-Here’s some useful things to know about your hospital stay.
+Here are some useful things to know about your hospital stay.

 When you arrive at your hospital ward you’ll be greeted by a member of staff and shown to your bed.
 They’ll be able to help you with any questions you might have.
 They will also show you: